People from north of the border love to take cheap shots at Melbourne’s weather but those of us who live in Victoria know how good it is.

 Summer’s seven or eight hours of sun is more than enough, and even May and July’s four hours is pretty close, so it’s really only those mid-winter months that are problematic.

-According to Solar Choice, the Victorian average across the whole year is 3.7 hours of peak sun, which translates to the following average electricity production:
+According to Solar panel installation Choice, the Victorian average across the whole year is 3.7 hours of peak sun, which translates to the following average amount of electricity generated production:

-– A 1.5kW solar array will generate 5.5kWh per day
+– A 1.5kw system solar array will generate 5.5kWh per day

 – A 3kW system will produce around 11.1kWh